BDSP RNG Manipulation (CFW)

 Introduction

 RNG manipulation in Brilliant Diamond/Shining Pearl is used to control the details of upcoming encounters/gifts/eggs.
-It is possible to predict values such as IVs, Nature, Marks, Shiny Status, Size (Jumbo/Teensy Mark in SV), Gender and more!
+It is possible to predict values such as IVs, Nature, Shiny Status, Size (Jumbo/Teensy Mark in SV), Gender and more!
 It is also possible to manipulate your Trainer ID for cosmetic purposes.
 The table below contains information about the types of RNG, provides example images, and provides details of each RNG type.

 RNG Type Description